Federal Medical Centre, Gombe: Background

 The Federal Medical Centre, Gombe was established in 1996.
 It has a 500 bed-capacity.

 Gombe is the capital of Gombe State which is one of the 36 states of Nigeria.
 It is located between latitude 100° and 110° north, within the savannah region.
 It has a population of about 2.1 million people and an area of 18,000 km².
 The temperature averages 30°C with an annual rainfall of 52 cm.

 The hospital was established in 1996 by the federal government, but moved to the present site on 22 May, 2000.
 It was built by the former Bauchi State Government through a loan obtained from the African Development Bank (ADB) to serve as a tertiary referral centre undertaking service, research and training for the then former state.
 When Gombe State was created, it inherited the hospital and when the federal government decided to establish medical centres in states that do not have a teaching hospital, Gombe state automatically became a beneficiary.
 Consequently, the hospital was transferred to the federal government who converted it to a federal medical centre in January 1999.
 President Olusegun Obasanjo commissioned the centre on November 23, 2000.
 Dr. Abubakar Ali-Gombe was the pioneer medical director of the hospital followed by Prof. Aliyu Usman El-Nafaty, Dr. Saidu Abubakar, Dr. Yahaya Saidu Alkali and currently, prof. Yusuf Mohammed Abdullahi.

 With the establishment of a college of medicine by the Gombe State University, the Gombe State Government under the leadership of the state governor Ibrahim Hassan Dankwambo approached the federal government to use the facility as a teaching hospital.
 President Goodluck Jonathan, gave approval on the 16th August 2013.
 The hospital was then redesignated by the Minister of Health Prof. Onyebuchi Chukwu as Federal Teaching Hospital, Gombe with Dr. Sai'du Abubakar as the chief medical director.

 Currently, the centre has in its employment medical doctors, nurses, medical laboratory scientists, pharmacists, physiotherapists, radiographers and other health care professionals in various specialties.
 Within the short period of operation, its impact is being felt in the whole state and beyond, because of the relative accessibility of Gombe in the North-East sub-region, where many referrals are received from neighboring States.

 Chief medical director

-The current chief medical director is professor Yusuf Mohammed Abdullahi, a consultant histopathologist and specialist in breast and gaynaecology pathology.
+The current chief medical director is professor Yusuf Mohammed Abdullahi, a consultant histopathologist and specialist in breast and gynaecology pathology.
 He is the fifth chief medical director of the hospital, and succeeded late Dr Yahaya Saidu Alkali.